-From his work he showed almost exclusively his painting practice, but Meert maintained tenuous links with other disciplines.
+From his work Julien Meert showed almost exclusively his painting practice, but he maintained tenuous links with other disciplines.
 Music, video, drawing and collage.
 One could take the risk of saying of his practice that it is essentially introspective and that there are variations in front of us around a theme: solipsim.

 The solipsism is defined by Wittgenstein in Le Microcosme as «I am my world».

 This is probably why Julien Meert’s painting seems so elusive, complex, composed of fragments, recognizable but «uncertain» gestures.
 How could one look at his paintings «his world», that a cup handle, an egg and a ladder are a set of clues that make up a self-portrait?

 Reading the work of Julien Meert means agreeing to take the time to decipher the many signs that dot his painting.